 General Indicator Quantified Data and Source Comparators and Targets (if applicable) Trends Issues development ENABLE).
-In last 5 years no , Waste Core Strategy seeks to ' waste sites permitted on best avoid locating new waste sites and most versatile agricultural on the best agricultural land. land (LCC AMRs).
+In last 5 years no / Waste Core Strategy seeks to · waste sites permitted on best avoid locating new waste sites and most versatile agricultural on the best agricultural land. land (LCC AMRs).
 No similar data is collected for minerals developments.
-Water quality (biological In 2008, 51% of English rivers To reduce the number of rivers In 1990, 69% of English rivers The sewage and water industry and chemical) had high concentrations of with high concentrations of had high concentrations of caused 15% of serious water phosphate and 32% high concentrations of nitrate. nitrate and phosphate and increase the number of rivers phosphate and in 1995 36% pollution incidents concentrations of nitrate. classified as excellent or good had high nitrate concentrations (Environment Agency web site, accessed 06/12/09).
-In England, in 2008, 72 % of in biological and chemical In 1990, 55% of England's decessed 66, 12, 65,1 river lengths were of excellent quality (Humber and Anglian river lengths were of excellent No more recent data available or good biological quality and River Basin Management or good biological quality, and in comparable format.
-79% of rivers were of excellent or good chemical quality Plans).
-55% of excellent or good chemical quality (Environment Potential cumulative impact (Environment Agency web site, Agency web site, accessed with biodiversity. accessed 06/12/09).
-06/12/09).
-Nitrate Vulnerable All of Leicestershire declared 55% of England designated In 1996 only 2 NVZs in Farmers in NVZs are required Zones (NVZ) NVZ in 2002 (Strategic NVZ in 2002 (Strategic Leicestershire (one in the south to adhere to an Action Overview of Leicestershire's Overview of Leicestershire's and one in the north east) Programme to reduce nitrate Environment, ENABLE).
+Water quality (biological In 2008, 51% of English rivers To reduce the number of rivers In 1990, 69% of English rivers The sewage and water industry and chemical) had high concentrations of with high concentrations of had high concentrations of caused 15% of serious water phosphate and 32% high nitrate and phosphate and phosphate and in 1995 36% pollution incidents concentrations of nitrate. increase the number of rivers classified as excellent or good had high nitrate concentrations (Environment Agency web site, accessed 06/12/09).
+In England, in 2008, 72 % of in biological and chemical In 1990, 55% of England's accessed 00/12/03/. river lengths were of excellent quality (Humber and Anglian river lengths were of excellent No more recent data available or good biological quality and River Basin Management or good biological quality, and in comparable format.
+79% of rivers were of excellent Plans).
+55% of excellent or good Detential sumulative impact or good chemical quality (Environment Agency web site, chemical quality (Environment Agency web site, accessed Potential cumulative impact with biodiversity. accessed 06/12/09).
+06/12/09). with blodiversity.
+00, 22, 00).
+Nitrate Vulnerable All of Leicestershire declared 55% of England designated In 1996 only 2 NVZs in Farmers in NVZs are required Zones (NVZ) NVZ in 2002 (Strategic NVZ in 2002 (Strategic Leicestershire (one in the south to adhere to an Action Overview of Leicestershire's Overview of Leicestershire's and one in the north east) (Strategic Overview of Programme to reduce nitrate loss from land.
 Environment, ENABLE).
-(Strategic Overview of Leicestershire's Environment, loss from land.
+Environment, ENABLE).
+Leicestershire's Environment, loss from land.
 ENABLE).
-Potential cumulative impact with biodiversity.
+Potential cumulative impact , with biodiversity.
 Flood Zones Flood zones for Leicestershire No targets identified.
 Flood zones updated by Development pressures on and Leicester mapped on Environment Agency to reflect floodplain.
-Councils' GIS. the possible effects of climate TI D: C 3a and 3b flood zone change, i.e. areas increased.
-The River Soar valley in particular has suffered distinctions available in all Through improved flood control significant flooding since late Leicestershire's Strategic Flood systems effects minimised, e.g. 18th Century (Strategic
+Councils' GIS. the possible effects of climate change, i.e. areas increased.
+The River Soar valley in 3a and 3b flood zone distinctions available in all Through improved flood santual particular has suffered Leicestershire's Strategic Flood Through improved flood control systems effects minimised, e.g. significant flooding since late 18th Century (Strategic Leicesterstille 3 Strategic 1 1000 systems enects minimised, e.g. Total Certainy (Strategic